 AptiGuide

-Day 31 Β· Career Explainer
+Day 31 · Career Explainer

-You commented BIO because the combination of biology and coding resonated.
-Your coaching centre had no product here β€” so you got no information.
+Biology and coding combine into a real, well-paying career path — but most coaching centres have no product here, so students get no information on it.
 This page is what that conversation should have included: colleges, entry routes, skill roadmap, and what the international opportunity actually looks like.

 What you'll find here: The complete entry pathway from Class 12 PCB, specific colleges and courses, the skill stack you need to build, salary at every career stage, and the international pathway that most people don't know exists.